 The Grand Canyon today is part of a national park and several areas of the canyon are lived in by native American tribes.

-Back in May I was in Las Vegas, invited by the tourism board, to attend the Bon Appetit Vegas Uncork’d food festival.
+In May, I travelled to Las Vegas to attend Vegas Uncork’d food festival.
 As part of the press trip, I was invited to join the Grand Canyon Picnic tour by Sundance Helicopters, a tour I would highly recommend to anyone visiting Las Vegas.
 While there’s no lack of entertainment in Vegas, it’s worth taking half day out of the city to see the Grand Canyon.
 It would be a shame not to see it!

 The tour begins with a ride over Las Vegas.
 After spending five days in the city and struggling to get a sense of its scale, I was glad to be above it and get a clear overview of the famous Strip.

-Even though I am scared of flying in airplanes, I didn’t feel scared at all during the tour because the helicopter feels very steady and it doesn’t fly too fast.
-And I was too thrilled about the scenic view of the Mojave Desert to worry about anything.
+Even though I usually get anxious on airplanes, I didn’t feel nervous or scared at all during the helicopter tour.
+The helicopter doesn’t fly too fast and always feels very steady.
+None of the bouncing you get on a plane during turbulence.
+I was also too thrilled about the scenic views of the Mojave Desert below us to worry about anything!

 On our way to the Grand Canyon we also crossed the shimmering teal blue waters and stunning sandstone shorelines of Lake Mead.

 The lake was formed by the Hoover Dam and is the largest man-made lake in the United States.

 Suddenly the Colorado river comes into view, its path winding through the Grand Canyon, separating the North Rim from the South Rim.

 The helicopter rides inside the canyon, following the river towards the only area where we are allowed to land.